crohr/crohr.github.com/_posts/2012-11-15-who-said-puppet-was-hard.md

 that is really painless to use, even for simple deployments on a single or few machines.

+If you're interested in the end result, you can just go look at the [demo][demo] on github.

 ## Puppet

 * Server provisioning tool.